 Donations for this scholarship may be sent to Dr. Christine Fusillo ’72 Memorial Scholarship c/o Office of Institutional Advancement Manhattanville College 2900 Purchase Street Purchase, NY 10577

-Our students have been accepted to the following schools in the past five years:
+Our students have been accepted to the following schools in recent years:

 Alabama College of Osteopathic Medicine

 American University of the Caribbean School of Medicine

 Lake Erie College of Osteopathic Medicine - Bradenton Campus